netless-io/flat-server-docs/docs/api/v2/cloud-storage/list.md

 #### directoryPath

-Path to the folder to be viewed
+Path to the directory to be viewed

 * minLength: `1`
 * maxLength: `300`